tupini07/Movie-QA-Bot/README.md

     - [SpeechRecognition](https://pypi.org/project/SpeechRecognition/)
     - [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/)

-After these are installed (or only the first 2 if you don't care for the speech functionality) you can proceed to check out the [Makefile](https://github.com/tupini07/Movie-QA-Bot/blob/master/Makefile) which already defines a `help`  with the bot's capabilities and provides shortcuts to run all the commands.
-To just run the bot you need to first train the model with:
+After these are installed (or only the first 2 if you don't care for the speech functionality) you can proceed to check out the [Makefile](https://github.com/tupini07/Movie-QA-Bot/blob/master/Makefile) which already defines a `help` recipe that details the bot's capabilities.
+The Makefile also provides shortcuts to run all the commands.

+To just run the bot you first need to train the model with:

 `make train-nlu-aggregated train-dialogue`